marijnh/Eloquent-JavaScript/10_modules.md

 {{index "require function", [interface, module], "exports object"}}

 A CommonJS module looks like a regular script, but it has access to two bindings that it uses to interact with other modules.
 The first is a function called `require`.
 When you call this with the module name of your dependency, it makes sure the module is loaded and returns its interface.
 The second is an object named `exports`, which is the interface object for the module.
-It starts out mostly empty and you add properties to it to define exported values.
+It starts out empty and you add properties to it to define exported values.

 {{index "formatDate module", "Date class", "ordinal package", "date-names package"}}